Cancel anytime

 Investment Approach and Strategy

-Composition The ETF primarily holds stocks of companies that are believed to be positively correlated with inflation.
+Composition The ETF primarily holds stocks of U.S. companies across various sectors that are thought to perform well in inflationary environments.

 Market Position